 Overview

 The Employees' Provident Fund (EPF) is the default retirement savings vehicle for most salaried employees in India, with mandatory contributions deducted every month from your paycheck.
-Most employees know that 12% comes out of their salary, but far fewer understand exactly how much actually compounds in their account, what the employer really contributes, and how the EPFO's annually declared interest rate translates into an actual retirement corpus over 20 or 30 years.
+Most employees know that 12% comes out of their salary, but far fewer understand exactly how much actually compounds in their account, what the employer really contributes, or how the EPFO's annually declared interest rate turns into an actual retirement corpus over 20 or 30 years.
 This guide walks through the contribution mechanics, the interest calculation, and a worked projection so you can estimate your own EPF corpus with confidence.

 Use the EPF Calculator alongside this guide to plug in your own basic salary and get a precise year-by-year projection.